 - 4 Medicinal Uses of Curcuma zedoaria

-The rhizomes of plant are prescribed by Charak for cough, difficult breathing, asthma, hiccups, swellings, arthritis, rheumatism, diseases of skin and in low appetite.
-Traditionally, the decoction of Karchura is given along with Pippali, Dalchini and honey for cold and cough.
-This preparation has warming effect on body and helps to alleviate cough.
+The rhizomes of the plant are prescribed by Charak for cough, difficult breathing, asthma, hiccups, swellings, arthritis, rheumatism, diseases of the skin, and in low appetite.
+Traditionally, the decoction of Karchura is given along with Pippali, Dalchini, and honey for cold, and cough.
+This preparation has warming effect on body, and helps to alleviate cough.

 Leaves are simple, 22.5—30 cm long, oblong, caudatea cuminate, base deltoid, green, often variegated above, pubescent beneath, petioles 60—90 cm long, green.

 Flowering stem appear before or with the leafing stem, as thick as the forefinger, sheathed.